-- 8 points for a fully permitted development AND specifications are at least 90% complete AND architect confirms in writing that the plans and specifications can be 100% complete within 30 days AND the application includes a signed schedule of values from the general contractor, determined by RIHousing to be consistent with current pricing, that is the basis for the funding application. - Up to 6 points for master, preliminary and final plan approval for a development or for a development with "by right" approval AND 50% plans and specifications consistent with the requirements of the 2025 Developer's Handbook for "Design Development" level plans. - Up to 4 points for master, preliminary and final plan approval for a development or for a development with "by right" approval and plans that are only schematic.
+- 8 points for a fully permitted development AND specifications are at least 90% complete AND architect confirms in writing that the plans and specifications can be 100% complete within 30 days AND the application includes a signed schedule of values from the general contractor, determined by RIHousing to be consistent with current pricing, that is the basis for the funding application. - Up to 6 points for master, preliminary and final plan approval for a development or for a development with "by right" approval AND 50% plans and specifications that are comprehensive enough to solicit realistic construction pricingconsistent with the requirements of the 2025 Developer's Handbook for "Design Development" level plans. - Up to 5-4 points for master, preliminary and final plan approval for a development or for a development with "by right" approval and plans that are only schematic.
 Points will be prorated based on approvals in place at time of application.